 5) Expect a vintage-style image.
 This (to me) is an advantage over just Mod Podging an image down.
 Well, this and the item is now washable (if it's fabric).
 But I do love the vintage-y look that a photo transfer gives you.
 It's a less sharp version of a real photograph, and it has its own unique look that I appreciate.
 Once you do try it, you'll see exactly what I mean.
 The soft, vintage-y look is really nice in home decor.
 I think you're going to like it!

 Are you ready to try it??
-Just click on the image below to get 30 Mod Podge photo transfer craft ideas!
+Just click on the image above to get 30 Mod Podge photo transfer craft ideas!